aloicerains/alx-higher_level_programming/0x0B-python-input_output/README.md

 * If the file doesn’t exist, it should be created
 * You don’t need to manage file permissions / exceptions

+- [ ] **8-class_to_json.py**
+Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:
+* Prototype: `def class_to_json(obj):`
+* obj is an instance of a Class
+* All attributes of the obj Class are serializable: list, dictionary, string, integer and boolean
+* You are not allowed to import any module